Once the unit executes a command, it is displayed in the log.

 2. Create a driver in the monitoring interface.
 The value of the Code field must correspond to his personal card's number.

-3. Create a sensor of the Driver binding type and add the unit to the driver's automatic binding list.
+3. Create a sensor of the Driver assignment type and add the unit to the driver's automatic assignment list.

-4. Add a command for unloading a DDD file on the Commands tab of the unit properties.
+4. Create a command for unloading a DDD file on the Commands tab of the unit properties.
 The command syntax may vary depending on the device type.

-5. For executing a command of querying a DDD file, the unit must have an open TCP connection (the timeout depends on the type and the configuration of the tracker).
+5. For sending a command of querying a DDD file, the unit must have an open TCP connection (the timeout depends on the type and the configuration of the tracker).

 6. After unloading a DDD file the following line appears in the messages: